shadowofseaice/yabs.nvim/README.md

         sortused= "l", -- Sort by last used, Default u sortbuf = "b", -- Sort clear = sort by  buffer #, default c },
-    -- Short key for sorting/grouping, setting change can be done by the usual keymaps in neovim.
-    -- See the examples below for options using whichkey.
-For other normal keymaps, simply copy the commands -- in the examples below.
+    -- Short key for sorting/grouping, setting change can be also done by the usual -- keymaps in neovim.
+See the examples below for options using whichkey.
+For -- other normal keymaps, simply copy the commands in the examples below.

     -- the rest of options are simply minor tweaking for cosmetics